 # let waypoint choose to run your operation remotely if possible (recommended): $ waypoint up ... # or, force it to run locally on your development machine: $ waypoint up -local ...

 You can substitute any operation for

 Both of these approaches will queue a job with the server and remotely execute that job on the runner.
 Execution output will stream to the client, but all logic is executing remotely.

 Waypoint only allows a single operation per distinct

 (workspace, project, app)

 combination.
 This applies to both local and remote operations.
-Therefore,
+Therefore, if two

 one of the operations will wait for the other to complete before continuing.

 waypoint up in a different project or

 different application in the same project or different workspace, that